Driving in the Greek islands

 Greek road rules for cars and motorcycles

-Driving in Greece for first-timers may sound a bit intimidating, but no worries!
-Once you get the hang of it and get acquainted with some basic road rules for driving in Greece, we guarantee you will enjoy the experience!
+Driving in Greece for first-timers might seem a bit intimidating, but no worries!
+Once you get the hang of it and get acquainted with some basic road rules for driving in Greece, you will surely enjoy the experience!

 The vast majority of road signs are in Greek and English (at least in urban or popular areas).
-Make sure you follow the driving regulations below, get equipped with patience and a good playlist with your favorite relaxing tunes, and hit the road!
+Make sure you follow the driving regulations below, bring along a good playlist with your favorite relaxing tunes, and hit the road!

 Here are 11 important Greek driving regulations you need to know: